r7kamura/github-label-sync-action/README.md

 # github-label-sync-action

-GitHub Action to sync labels with `.github/labels.yml` file.
+Sync GitHub Labels with labels definition file.

 This is a wrapper action for [Financial-Times/github-label-sync](https://github.com/Financial-Times/github-label-sync).